No results were found...

 Have a mechanism in place to map all the information you collect about your consumer.
 It will be way easier in case you need to provide the consumer with their collected information or delete it from your databases.

-3. The right to opt-out of the sale of personal information
+3. The right to opt out of the sale of personal information

-If you sell personal information of your clients, you should provide a ‘Do Not Sell My Personal Information’ link on your website, so your clients can submit their opt-out request.
-In addition to that, you should include the same link in your Privacy Policy, as well as the rules on opting-out.
-In case you don’t sell their personal information, you should include this as a statement in your Privacy Policy.
+If you sell the personal information of your customers, you should provide a ‘Do Not Sell My Personal Information’ link on your website so your clients can submit their opt-out request.

 💡 Practical tip